-We live in a multicultural and multimedia society, which means not only must marketers consider the type of media consumers are using to receive brand messages, but also who they are.
-Multicultural populations are growing quickly and represent the fastest-growing segments of consumers.
-Cross-cultural marketing involves advertising to people in specific cultures as well as appealing to personal interests across cultures.
+Because we live in a multicultural and multimedia society, marketers must consider not only the type of media consumers use to receive brand messages, but also who they are.
+Multicultural populations are rapidly expanding and are among the fastest-growing consumer segments.
+Cross-cultural marketing entails advertising to people from specific cultures as well as appealing to personal interests shared by people from different cultures.

-A cross-cultural campaign, however, is a marketing program that crosses over into the general market and can be understood by a general audience.
-You are advertising too many audiences at once; in the United States, that means appealing to the largest groups including Non-Hispanic White, Hispanic, African-American, Asian-American, and other cultural segments.
+A cross-cultural campaign, on the other hand, is a marketing program that crosses into the general market and is understandable by a general audience.
+You are advertising to too many people at once; in the United States, this means appealing to the most populous groups, which include Non-Hispanic White, Hispanic, African-American, Asian-American, and others.

-The United States has a diverse population.
-You want your message to be perceived the way you intended.
-Cultural norms can affect how messages, even subtle gestures, are perceived, but instead of focusing on political correctness, look to create a reality for the consumer that generates interest in your brand.
+The population of the United States is diverse.
+You want your message to be understood as you intended.
+Cultural norms can influence how messages, even subtle gestures, are perceived, but rather than focusing on political correctness, aim to create a reality for the consumer that piques their interest in your brand.

-Here are other things we consider through data.
+Here are some other things we consider using data.

-Does your audience value individuality or tend to make purchasing decisions collectively?
-It can make a big difference in how you focus your marketing strategy.
-Segmentation helps increase conversion rates and track consumer populations over time.
-To improve your segmentation strategy, use in-app, text, and web messages to communicate with specific audiences.
+Does your target audience value individuality or make purchasing decisions in groups?
+It can have a significant impact on how you focus your marketing strategy.
+Segmentation improves conversion rates and allows you to track consumer populations over time.
+Use in-app, text, and web messages to communicate with specific audiences to improve your segmentation strategy.

 Click here to learn more about what we do with multicultural marketing.